aaron-grau/curic/react/readings/higher_order_functions.md

 ## Summary of Higher-Order Functions

-+ High-order functions are functions that:
++ Higher-order functions are functions that:
   + Define and return functions;
   + Accept callbacks as arguments;
   + Or do both.